stacks-network/docs/docs/cookbook/post-conditions.md

 description: Working with Stacks post conditions
 ---

-The content in this recipe has ben pulled from the [tutorial on post conditions](https://dev.to/stacks/understanding-stacks-post-conditions-e65).
+The content in this recipe has been pulled from the [tutorial on post conditions](https://dev.to/stacks/understanding-stacks-post-conditions-e65).
 Post conditions are an additional safety feature built into the Stacks chain itself that help to protect end users.

 Rather than being a function of Clarity smart contracts, they are implemented on the client side and meant to be an additional failsafe against malicious contracts.